|

 which is usually quiet and still relatively

 undeveloped.
-The next stop is Paraga and then Paradise beach
+The next stop is Paraga and then the famous Paradise Beach

 where there is a campsite, music, water sports

-and a restaurant or two.
+and a restaurant or two and several hotels.
 The next beach is

 The last beach is Elia which was also a nudist